SMV Chapter 1: The Bad Decision

 “Ha!
 June 19, 1910,” Flynne said smugly.

-“I was talking before you could roll over, I bet,” she said airily.
-“Anyway, don’t tell anyone about me, or that you saw a fox near here.
+“I was talking before you could roll over, I bet,” she said airily, before adopting a more serious tone.
+“Look, don’t tell anyone about me, or that you saw a fox near here, okay?
 Absolutely no one.
 Not your mom or dad, or any of your friends, or anything.
 I don’t want your army on my tail.”
-The vixen stood, stretched, and then dropped to All-Fours.
+The girl stood, stretched, and then dropped to All-Fours.

-“Ha!
-Told him.
-Oh, and don’t worry — I’ll see you again tomorrow, same time.
+“Right,” she dragged out the word.
+“Uh, get home safe, I guess.
+Oh, and don’t worry—I’ll see you again tomorrow, same time.
 You owe me.”

 And with that, my newest, most mysterious friend disappeared into the Black Forest with a great flourish of her red brush.
 My head throbbed and I felt sick, whether that was because of those murderberries, or maybe the overdose of the antidote, I wasn’t sure.
 But even as I keeled over to throw up in the bushes, a warm feeling filled my chest.